stackrox/stackrox/ui/apps/platform/README.md

 1. Add `'ROX_WHATEVER'` to string enumeration type `FeatureFlagEnvVar` in ui/apps/platform/src/types/featureFlag.ts

-2. To include frontend code when the flag is enabled, do any of the following:
+2. To include frontend code when the feature flag is enabled, do any of the following:

     * Add `featureFlagDependency: 'ROX_WHATEVER'` property in any of the following:
         * for **integration tile** in ui/apps/platform/src/Containers/Integrations/utils/integrationsList.ts